flaming-codes/crane-app/README.md

 > CRAN/E is not a package hosting solution for R-code.
 It's sole purpose is to provide a simple and effective interface for finding packages hosted on CRAN.

+You find the site code (frontend & main backend) in `/web`.
+You find different smaller backend-only services in `/services/...`.
+The main code in `/web` is deployed on **Vercel's Edge Platform** and uses SvelteKit to deliver the pages as well as serve endpoints to fetch their data.
+The `/services/...` contain different smaller backend-only services that are deployed on other platforms, like **fly.io**.

 ## Motivation

 The official [CRAN](https://cran.r-project.org/) is in a desperate visual state.
 Although it's using a very simple structure and basically no potentially distracting styling, using the original site is hard for a few reasons: